carrier-io/carrier-io.github.io/_posts/2023-10-06-backend-gatling-test-configuration.md

    - **Test Name**: Enter the name of the Backend test.
 The test name should describe its purpose.
    - **Test Type**: Specify the type to group similar tests.
    - **Test Environment**: Specify the environment name to group related tests.
    - **Test Runner**: Select the tool to use for load generation.
-For example Gatling maven-3.7 or Gatling v3.7.
+For example Gatling maven-3.7, Gatling v3.7 or Executable JAR (BETA) gatling.
+Different Test Runners require different test structures, please see example structures for [Gatling maven-3.7](https://github.com/carrier-io/gatling_demo_scripts/tree/mvn), [Gatling v3.7](https://github.com/carrier-io/gatling_demo_scripts/tree/java_v_3_7) and [Executable JAR (BETA) gatling](https://github.com/carrier-io/gatling_demo_scripts/tree/main)
    - **Custom CMD**: Configure additional parameters for the test run if required.
 For example, Gatling simulation (-D variables).
    - **Load Configuration**: Specify the engine region and load profile.
 By default, the test will run on the Carrier host.
 CPU cores and memory are distributed for each parallel runner.
    - **Test Parameters**: Create additional parameters that can be changed in subsequent test runs.
 For example, the number of virtual users, duration, and ramp-up period.